Here’s more on how we follow our Spiritual Path

 Our Youth Religious Exploration program is intentionally welcoming and inclusive of all children and youth.
 Our liberal religious theology teaches us to boldly live into our values by creating a welcoming community where every person is valued.
 We come from different backgrounds and may hold different beliefs, but this theology of relationship and connection unites us.

 Our program teaches Unitarian Universalist values, theology, and history.
 We create learning environments to help newcomers and experienced participants establish connection and a sense of belonging in the congregation, while building Unitarian Universalist faith identity.
 We offer weekly Sunday programming for all children and youth.
 We connect with other UU congregations and programs to offer ongoing opportunities for our middle and high school youth.
 Religious Exploration allows us to deepen our understanding of our common faith and our individual faith journeys.

-Finding Heart groups at MVUU provide a setting for members and friends to share deeply and get to know one another better.
+Small group gatherings vary in topic, number of meetings, people who attend.
+They all provide settings for members and friends to share deeply and get to know one another better.

 - Foster deeper relationships with others

 - Offer a variety of topics for discussion